Law Students

 The Morris Nichols summer associate program is an integral part of our recruiting process and is designed to provide summer associates with meaningful exposure to the firm, its lawyers and professional staff, and its clients.
 Throughout the summer, associates get a realistic view of work at the firm as well as an introduction to some of what Wilmington and the surrounding areas have to offer young professionals.

-The summer associate program is approximately 10 weeks long and usually begins in mid-May.
+The summer associate program is 10 weeks long and usually begins in late-May.
 Prior to starting, we collect information about your areas of interest and assist with housing for those joining us from out of town.
 At the beginning of the program, each summer associate is assigned an associate mentor to provide the summer associate with guidance on the firm and its practices.

 Because few law students know with certainty the type of law they would like to practice, our program provides an opportunity for summer associates to interact with many lawyers and to work on assignments from several of the firm’s practice groups.
-Two members of Morris Nichols' Recruiting Committee are specifically designated to coordinate work assignments for all summer associates.
+Members of Morris Nichols’ Recruiting Committee are specifically designated to coordinate work assignments for all summer associates.
 Although we encourage summer associates to experience a variety of legal work, if they express an interest in a specific practice, we make every effort to accommodate their request.

 Summer associates work on the same sophisticated matters assigned to our junior associates.
 Summer associates frequently attend client meetings, drafting sessions, closings, negotiations, depositions, hearings, oral arguments and trials.
 In addition to short-term assignments, summer associates often participate in one or two “long-term” assignments in an area of their preference.
 These assignments allow the summer associate to experience the development of a matter over a period of time and in a more in-depth manner.